sulu/sulu-docs/book/smart-content.rst

 -------------------------

 The smart content is configured in the template definition.
-The template definition is already described in :doc:`adding-a-template`.
+The template definition is already described in :doc:`templates`.
 All that has to be done is to add another property for the smart content.
 This configuration can look something like the following typical XML fragment: